MA in English Studies

 On the social side, English postgraduates run their own society (SPELL).
 Recent events have included theatre and cinema trips, and a Shakespeare workshop with the 1623 Theatre Company.

 The David Wilson University Library is an extremely well-stocked resource for all levels of study in English.
 In addition to the bookshelf collection, the Library subscribes to an excellent range of electronic resources and has areas for private and group study, as well as a dedicated Postgraduate Room.

-Material housed in the Library's Special Collections includes the Robjohns Collection of medieval manuscripts and early printed bibles, the Fairclough Collection of material relating to 17th century history and the papers of the Leicester-born playwright Joe Orton.
+Material housed in the Library's Special Collections includes the Robjohns Collection of medieval manuscripts and early printed bibles, the Fairclough Collection of material relating to seventeenth-century literature, and the papers of the Leicester-born playwright Joe Orton.